solliancenet/Databricks-Labs/Setup/Environment-Setup.md

 This article describes the steps required to setup the environment in order to conduct the labs.

-## 1. Deploy the Environment: Databricks Workspace, Azure Data Factory v2, optional HDInsight Kafka Cluster, Attached Storage Accounts, Sample Data
+## 1. Deploy the Environment: Databricks Workspace, Azure Data Factory v2, Attached Storage Accounts, and Sample Data

 An ARM template and script is provided to aid in provisioning the clusters for attendees to use.
 Follow these steps to deploy your cluster:

 1. Navigate to the Setup\Scripts folder.
 1. Open azuredeploy.all.parameters.json and provide the settings requested.
 At minimum provide a unique name for the workspace (`workspaceName`).
-Enter 'Yes' or 'No' for `provisionSpark` and `provisionKafka`.
-This will specify whether to provision one or more Databricks workspaces (Spark) or HDInsight Kafka set of clusters.
 1. Save the file.
 1. Open PowerShell and run the following command to login to your Azure account: